 Haven’t played drums in a while so I strung together a bunch of metronome exercises to do on my practice pad.
 I really want to keep the speed between my left and right hand balanced out.
-To be frank, I haven’t received any formal drumming training so my names for rudiments might be off; the benefits should be the same.
+To be frank, I haven’t received any formal drumming training so I’m likely getting the wrong names for the rudiments; the benefits should be the same.
 (Side note: I prefer the traditional grip, but I try to master the exercises with matched grip as well before I increase the BPM speed.)

 If you want to really benefit from these exercises, start slow (80 BPM) and watch your strokes in a mirror or a video recording.
 Be honest with yourself, if your timing is spot-on, increase the BPM by 5 and work through them again.
-I’m going 90 BPM in the recording and I’m still too sloppy to move up to 95.
+I’m going 90 BPM in the recording on my Instagram post and I’m still too sloppy to move up to 95.

 Everything is in 16th notes!
 And accents are in parentheses.